 Laura, a detective novel/murder mystery published in 1943, has remained Vera Caspary’s best-known work, partially thanks to the well-regarded film adaptation that followed.
 The slim yet action-packed story was first serialized in Collier’s magazine in 1942 as Ring Twice for Laura.

 In the excellent afterword for the 2005 Feminist Press edition of this book, A.B.
 Emrys writes:

 “Caspary’s fairy tale for working women takes place in a world of men who use women for advancement and self-reflection.
 The potential darkness of this world places Laura into the noir category and shadows even Caspary’s non-crime fiction … ‘Who can you trust’ was a game working women had to play frequently, and Laura makes evident that women might be labeled femmes fatales because they worked in the male-dominated business world.”

 Though Laura is sometimes classified in the femme fatale genre, this isn’t accurate.
 The eponymous heroine is a smart, hardworking, independent woman (her dicey taste in men aside), and the prototype for the ultimate Caspary woman.
-The following discussion of Laura is excerpted from the forthcoming No One Named Vera Can Ever Tell a Lie: The Novels of Vera Caspary by Francis Booth (reprinted by permission):
+The following discussion of Laura is excerpted from A Girl Named Vera Can Never Tell a Lie: The Fiction of Vera Caspary by Francis Booth ©2022.
+Reprinted by permission.